yaydede/toolbox/YA_TextBook.md

 # Preface {.unnumbered}

-Our lives are shaped by predictions that we make daily.
-The process of predicting is not static.
-We want to improve our predictions to avoid catastrophes in our lives ...
-We learn from our mistakes.
-We are all self-learning walking machines with a very limited processing capacity.
-Can we develop a self-learning algorithm for a high-capacity machine that can make prediction more efficiently and accurately for us?
-Yes, we can!
-With the well-developed statistical models programmed in very effective algorithms run by high-capacity computers.
+In today's world, our lives are constantly influenced by predictions we make on a daily basis.
+Our desire to improve these predictions and learn from our mistakes drives us forward.
+We, as humans, are self-learning entities with limited processing capacity.
+This raises the question: can we create self-learning algorithms for high-capacity machines that can make predictions more efficiently and accurately on our behalf?
+The answer is a resounding yes!
+With the help of well-developed statistical models, effective algorithms, and powerful computers, we can achieve this goal.

-This book takes on the first part, **statistical models**, without too much abstraction.
-It doesn't teach all aspects of **programming** but enough coding skills that you can find your way in building predictive algorithms with R. All gets into a computer.
-So, we also need to know enough about the "machines" with which we can facilitate a better efficiency.
-We have enough of it too ...
+This book delves into the first component, statistical models, without excessive abstraction.
+It doesn't cover every aspect of programming, but provides sufficient coding skills for you to build predictive algorithms using R. Additionally, we discuss the "machines" that can help facilitate better efficiency.

 ![](png/cover3.png){width=400px height=550px}